KANAjetzt/blog/posts/creating-a-custom-button-border-shader-for-my-circle-battle-game/index.md

 	color_rect.material.set_shader_parameter("_aspect_ratio", color_rect.size.x / color_rect.size.y)
 ```

-Here is a [proposal](https://github.com/godotengine/godot-proposals/issues/8274) to add a build-in way to obtain the aspect ratio of a control in a shader.
+Here is a [proposal](https://github.com/godotengine/godot-proposals/issues/8274) to add a built-in way to obtain the aspect ratio of a control in a shader.

 Now with the aspect ratio in the shader you can start putting it to the right numbers.
 For the box shader that would be here: